-The village of Les Houches is quiet at night with a pleasant selection of bars and restaurants, although buses run in and out of Chamonix all evening.
-Staying in one of the luxury chalets in Les Houches is a relaxing, quiet experience but it’s good to know that the nightlife and shopping of Chamonix town are not far away.
+The village of Les Houches is quiet at night with a pleasant selection of bars and restaurants (although buses run in and out of Chamonix all evening).
+Les Houches is a relaxing, quiet resort but it’s good to know that the nightlife and shopping of Chamonix town are within easy reach.

 - Good for beginners and intermediates with nice open and gentle blue runs at top of main lifts

 - Great tree skiing on the back of the mountain towards St Gervais

 - A good place to stay and then to drive and discover nearby resorts